Visa and Passport Information

 The currency of Costa Rica is the Colón, named after Columbus.
 There are notes of 10,000, 5,000, 1,000 and coins.
 Prices are also often listed in US dollars, and cash is accepted everywhere.
 The most common credit cards are Visa and Mastercard.
 If you have a debit card that is affiliated with Cirrus or Maestro, you can withdraw cash in Colón or in Dollars.
 For safety, you can’t withdraw money after 22.00 so keep some in reserve.
 Nearly all hotels will accept credit and debit cards.

-Most flights to Costa Rica make a stopover in the US except those by a European carriers such as Iberia.
+British Airways flies direct from the UK to Costa Rica 3 times a week so this is usually the option we would suggest.
+Most other flights to Costa Rica make a stopover in the US, except those by European carriers such as Iberia.
 If you’re flying to Costa Rica via the US and want to use the Visa Waiver Programme (VWP), you will need to apply for an ESTA (Electronic System Travel Authorization) in advance.
 All travellers on UK passports (including children and infants) must have an individual machine-readable passport and must complete an ESTA prior to departure.
 Without an approved ESTA, you could be denied entry into the US and therefore denied boarding your flight(s).
 Also check with the US embassy ESTA website for current customs regulations, as they change frequently.

 Travelling to Nicaragua and Panama from Costa Rica